d1r7b46/webapp90days/README.md

 4. Utilize task lists, timers, and study apps to help with time management and focus.<br>
 5. Consider joining a study group or finding an accountability partner to stay motivated and engaged.<br>
 6. Celebrate achievements and progress throughout the 90 days to boost morale.<br>

+<br><br>
+If this helped you get going on your webapp pentesting journey, I want to know!
+Please feel free to add or tag me - https://www.linkedin.com/in/angsec/